The last documented lynching in the state of Maryland took place on Oct. 19, 1933 in Somerset County.

 “I’ve sat with family members of those who had been lynched and it absolutely haunts them.
 But I’ve also sat with family members of those who have lynched and it haunts them, too,” Jealous said.

-“…The truth and reconciliation process for our state on this issue could not be more timely,” he said, noting the hate-based stabbing of stabbing death of Richard Collins III near the University of Maryland in 2017. “…This issue is about 1933, it’s also about 2018, 2019 and next year.
+“…The truth and reconciliation process for our state on this issue could not be more timely,” he said, noting the hate-based stabbing death of Richard Collins III near the University of Maryland in 2017. “…This issue is about 1933, it’s also about 2018, 2019 and next year.
 So let’s get on with healing.
 This is about all of us.”

 Schwarz noted that some Maryland communities are already working to address the history of lynchings.
 The Montgomery County Council passed a resolution creating a local remembrance and reconciliation commission last month.
 In 2018, the Annapolis City Council passed a resolution detailing lynchings in the city, supporting national remembrance projects and apologizing for the past killings.